 Early 1994, WDNR moved once again.
 With the old Memorial Stadium being demolished, the radio station needed a new home.
 During the spring, the administration decided to build a studio in the basement of the Howell Hall dormitory.
 The studio was to be built next to The Metro (the University’s night club/venue) and they were to work hand in hand.

 In the summer of 1995, the antenna atop the Dome of Old Main was struck by lightning three consecutive times in one night.
 The transmitted signal was cut to barely a mile radius around Widener University.
 Widener’s administration decided to purchase WDNR a new transmitter.
 With the new transmitter in the fall of 1995 and WDNR’s signal again reached a ten mile radius.

 In 2014, WDNR turned into a stream-only station and adopted the name, WIDECAST.
+In 2020 to stay consistent with other WUCOMS production clubs, the name was updated to WUCAST.
 It still continues many of the traditions started by WPMC.
-The station broadcasts football games and plays a variety of music.
-WIDECAST streams all over the world at www.widecastradio.com
+The station broadcasts 24/7 and plays a variety of music.
+WUCAST streams all over the world at www.widecastradio.com

 Clubs can have announcements read on the air as well.